 Once the program participants have been selected, FWC staff will directly engage with the participants to ensure compliance with program requirements and to emphasize the importance of their efforts and the valuable contributions they are providing to the study.
 This will be accomplished through several engagement approaches.
 Participants will be notified they have been selected to participate through email.
-Upon accepting the opportunity to participate, a welcome packet may be mailed to each participant that will include a brief introduction to the study including the proposal's requirements, such as harvest opportunities, restrictions, and data reporting requirements, in addition to FWC contact information, guidelines for best fishing practices, a program decal, and information on participation incentives.
+Upon accepting the opportunity to participate, a welcome packet may be mailed to each participant that will include a brief introduction to the study including the proposal's requirements, such as harvest opportunities, restrictions, and data reporting requirements, in addition to FWC contact information, guidelines for best fishing practices, a program decal, a program flag to be used during study fleet trips and information on participation incentives.
 The welcome packet may also be provided electronically through email with an accompanying video introducing the topics in the packet.
-FWC staff will record a welcome video that will introduce participants to the study, review data recording procedures, and study protocols that will be emailed to participants and posted online so participants can review at their convenience.
+FWC staff have recorded a welcome video that introduces participants to the study, review data recording procedures, and study protocols that will be emailed to participants and posted online so participants can review at their convenience.
 Additionally, the required Online Education Training, outlined previously, will ensure the understanding of best fishing practices, species-identification, and proper use of descending devices for this proposal.
 The FWC Outreach and Education Team will develop the education course with input from experienced anglers and conservation partners.